hallvard-indgjerd/playcanvas-viewer/README.md

-# Museum of Cultural Heritage Testing Deployment
+# Museum of Cultural History Testing Deployment
 This fork of the PlayCanvas viewer is a testing and development environment used by the Museum of Cultural History at the University of Oslo.
 It deploys the viewer in a docker container, configured through the .env and docker-compose files.